 You can use the same procedure to tie your boat to a mooring anchor.
 This video demonstrates all the steps for you:

 Maneuvering a boat in wind and tide is challenging, so don’t get discouraged if you can’t steer your boat into its docking spot perfectly.
-With practice, you will soon master the skill.
+Now you’ve learned about how to moor a boat; with practice, you will soon master the skill.

 Don’t forget to share this article with your crew members.
 Everyone should know and agree on one procedure to moor the boat safely.
 If you have any further questions, leave us a comment.
 See you then!